Azmarie/UnityShootingGame/README.md

 ### (g) Enemies getting cover

-When a cover a available, hid around it and shoot the player from there
+When a cover a available, enemy 1 will hid around it (in room 1) and shoot the player from there; enemy 2 and 3 doesn't have cover and will not take cover

 ### (h) Detecting body part hits